simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 ### 5. Secure Database Access

-If your Python application interacts with databases, it is essential to follow **security practices** to protect against potential vulnerabilities.
+If your Python application interacts with databases, you need to follow **security practices** to protect against potential vulnerabilities.
 Consider the following best practices:

-- **Use Prepared Statements**: When executing database queries, utilize **prepared statements** or **parameterized queries** to prevent **SQL injection attacks**.
+- **Use Prepared Statements**: When executing database queries, use **prepared statements** or **parameterized queries** to prevent **SQL injection attacks**.
 Prepared statements separate SQL code from user-provided data, reducing the risk of unauthorized database access.
 For example, in Python, you can use libraries like **SQLAlchemy** or **psycopg2** to implement prepared statements and protect against SQL injection vulnerabilities.

 - **Implement Least Privilege**: Ensure that the **database user** associated with your Python application has the **minimum necessary privileges** required for its functionality.
 By following the principle of **least privilege**, you restrict the capabilities of the database user to only what is necessary, minimizing the potential impact of a compromised database connection.
 For example, if your application only requires read-only access to certain tables, grant the database user read-only privileges for those specific tables rather than full access to the entire database.